silx-kit/silx/doc/source/sample_code/index.rst

        In this example we create a subclass of :class:`~silx.gui.plot.PlotWindow.Plot1D` that adds a thread-safe method to add curves:
        :meth:`ThreadSafePlot1D.addCurveThreadSafe`.
+       This thread-safe method is then called from a thread to update the plot.
+   * - :download:`plotUpdateImageFromThread.py <../../../examples/plotUpdateImageFromThread.py>`
+     - .. image:: img/plotUpdateImageFromThread.png
+         :height: 150px
+         :align: center
+     - This script illustrates the update of a :mod:`silx.gui.plot` widget from a thread.

+       The problem is that plot and GUI methods should be called from the main thread.
+       To safely update the plot from another thread, one need to make the update asynchronously from the main thread.
+       In this example, this is achieved through a Qt signal.

+       In this example we create a subclass of :class:`~silx.gui.plot.PlotWindow.Plot2D` that adds a thread-safe method to add images: :meth:`ThreadSafePlot1D.addImageThreadSafe`.
-       This thread-safe method is then called from a thread to update the plot..
+       This thread-safe method is then called from a thread to update the plot.
    * - :download:`printPreview.py <../../../examples/printPreview.py>`
      - .. image:: img/printPreview.png
          :height: 150px